 The eastern section of the Spencer Creek Trail begins at the intersection of McMurray Street and Hope Street and proceeds along Spencer Creek behind a mix of urban shopping centers and residential areas (see Figure 1).
 The trail undergoes a brief break and is fragmented by the surrounding built infrastructure, before continuing east of Main Street.
 Despite the existing trail connectivity issues, there is ample space to allow for the completion and enhancement of the Spencer Creek Trail.
 Behind the Tim Hortons located at 94 Main Street (pictured in Figure 1) there is a small, triangular portion of forested land, bordered by Main Street, Ogilvie Street and Governors Road.
 To the southwest of this parcel is the Lower Spring Creek Trail and to the northeast is a continuation of the Spencer Creek Trail.
 Despite the many trails already surrounding it, this parcel lacks its own trails and thus fails to connect the existing paths.
-In order to better connect the surrounding trail systems, simple trails, lined with gravel should be built through this triangular parcel.
+In order to better connect the surrounding trail systems, simple trails lined with gravel should be built through this triangular parcel.
 One trail would connect the two existing portions of Spencer Creek Trail and the other, shorter trail, would lead to the Lower Spring Creek Trail.
 In addition to constructing gravel paths, a bridge that connects trail sections within the triangular parcel is needed.
-This will allow visitors to safely cross over the creek and flood plains at point A on Figure 1.
-Slightly beyond this, in order to cross Main Street, visitors will need to use a small under-bridge, at point B on Figure 1, that follows along the creek and allows them to proceed underneath Main Street before emerging onto the Spencer Creek Trail.
-Continuing the trail through this triangular piece of land would make the trail uncomplicated and complete.
+This will allow visitors to safely cross over Spencer Creek and its related flood plains at point A on Figure 1.
+Slightly beyond this, in order to cross Main Street, visitors will need to use a small under-bridge, at point B on Figure 1, that follows along the creek and allows them to proceed underneath Main Street before emerging onto the Spencer Creek Trail going eastward (the presence of a storm sewer at this point under Main Street may constrain the feasibility of such an under-bridge passage).
+Continuing the trail through the triangular piece of land would make the trail uncomplicated and complete.
 In turn, this more unambiguous trail system will appeal to experienced and beginner hikers alike.
-This will also ensure that the land is protected as recreational conservation space and well-integrated into the surrounding infrastructure.
-However, there may be moderate commercial encroachment behind the small plaza.
-If this encroachment interferes with the open space, the trail will need to be pushed further into the natural land parcel or land owners must be contacted and persuaded to end their encroachment.
-As an already accessible alternative to this route, signs could direct visitors along the sidewalk south on Ogilvie Street, east on Governors Road and south on Main Street.
-This modification relies on existing paved infrastructure, is relatively accessible and avoids any possible encroachment behind the Town Centre Plaza (see Appendix A).
+This will also ensure that the land is protected as recreational conservation space and well-integrated into the surrounding natural infrastructure.
+As an already-accessible alternative to this route, signs could direct visitors along the sidewalk south on Ogilvie Street, east on Governors Road and south on Main Street.
+This modification relies on existing paved infrastructure, is relatively accessible and avoids any possible limited encroachment behind the Town Centre Plaza (see Appendix A).